-The implementation of the LOOP project took place over several months, in most of countries, and included meetings with school administrators, mentor training, information sessions for mentees and the induction programme implementation.

-Monitoring and support were provided through a combination of remote and in-person meetings involving mentors, mentees and school principals.
+The implementation of the LOOP project took place over several3 months, and included meetings with school administrators, mentor training, information sessions for mentees and the induction programme implementation.
+Monitoring4 and support were provided through a combination of remote5 and in-person meetings involving mentors, mentees and school principals.
 These meetings aimed to clarify doubts, analyse the programme, support the mentor-mentee relationship, monitor the programme implementation, define activities and ensure their alignment with the needs and expectations of mentors and mentees, as well as with the school contexts.

-&lt;sup>2 6 months in Greece, Spain, 8 months in Portugal
+3 6 months in Greece, Spain, 8 months in Portugal.

-&lt;sup>3 In Italy, the implementation of the educational programmes showcased a distinct approach, diverging from the practices observed in other participating nations.
+4 In Italy, the implementation showcased a distinct approach, diverging from the practices observed in other participating nations.
 This divergence primarily stemmed from Italy's unique position as the sole country in the partnership to have formally established an induction programme for novice educators, which fundamentally relies on a mentoring framework.
 Given this pivotal context, the Italian team strategically directed the implementation of the Mentoring Capacitation Programme (MCP) towards experienced teachers, aligning it with the existing induction course.

-&lt;sup>4 In Croatia, teachers (mentors and mentees) from the different group had access an online space to work in collaboration in different activities.
+5 In Croatia, teachers (mentors and mentees) from the different group had access an online space to work in collaboration in different activities.

-The creation of this publication was co-financed by the European Union's grant programme with the number 626148-EPP-1- 2020-2-PT-EPPKA3-PI-POLICY.
+The creation of this publication was co-financed by the European Union's grant programme with the number 626148-EPP-1-2020-2-PT-EPPKA3-PI-POLICY.
 This publication reflects solely the views of the authors.
 The European Commission and the National Funding Agency are not responsible for the content or any losses or damages resulting from the use of this publication.